This page provides a detailed step-by-step guide for working through a complete AseptSoft project — from opening a module to delivering final exports.

 Classify sanitary diaphragm valves, temperature/conductivity transmitters, and WFI/chemical sources |

-Map DV-DN25 blocks as Valves, TT blocks as Temperature Instruments, SRC-WFI as WFI Source |
+Map DV-DN25 blocks as Valves, TT blocks as Temperature Instruments, SRC-WFI as WFI Source. |

 |